Looking for an Xbox series X? Here’s where to get one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Amazon restocks Microsoft’s console this morning – here’s how to get one
+Xbox series X stock - live: Microsoft Store restocks consoles – how to get one

-Follow along for live restock alerts and updates from Very, John Lewis and Smyths Toys

-Update: The Xbox series X is in stock at Amazon.
-Read on for more details.
+We’re bringing you live stock updates and Xbox All Access news from Currys, Smyths Toys, Asda and more

-Xbox series X stock has been constrained by production bottlenecks stemming from the global pandemic, and despite the general availability of the Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the console itself is still difficult to reliably find in stock in the UK.
+Now that Elden Ring, Forza Horizon 5 and Halo Infinite have all launched, the Xbox series X is an irresistible proposition for anyone looking to upgrade to a cutting edge games console.
+The Xbox stock situation has improved in recent weeks, but despite the general availability of the Xbox All Access scheme – the pay monthly alternative to paying £449 for the console – the console itself can still be hard to come by.

-The less advanced Xbox series S is easier to find in stock (£249, Amazon.co.uk), but surging demand for the more powerful Xbox has left the console sold out at sites like Very, Smyths Toys, Game, Argos, Asda and Amazon.
-When the Xbox series X does appear, it sells out in minutes as customers snap up the available units as soon as they arrive.
+The Xbox series S is easier to find in stock (£249, Amazon.co.uk), but surging demand for the more powerful Xbox series X has left the console sold out across the UK.
+When it does appear, the Xbox series X can sell out in minutes as customers snap up the available units as soon as they arrive.

-That’s why we launched our Xbox stock tracking liveblog, where we track every UK stockist at once to bring you live stock alerts as they happen.
+That’s why we launched our Xbox stock tracking liveblog, where we track every UK retailer at once to bring you live stock alerts as they happen.

 We’ll also bring you tips and advice for beating the crowds to bag an Xbox series X, including which sites to pay attention to, deals and discounts on Xbox accessories, game reviews and how to register your interest for new consoles before they go on sale.

-Note: Update: The Xbox series X is in stock at Microsoft and Currys.
-Xbox All Access is available at Smyths Toys and Asda.
-Read on for more details.